ningchen8743/p4/readme.md

   + Click on the name of the bunny, to view specific profile

 __Update__
-  + Visit <http://p4.ningchenbunny.com/all>; choose the Modify button below the bunny's photo
+  + Visit <http://p4.ningchenbunny.com/all/3>; click on Modify profile link below the bunny's photo
   + Make some edits to form
   + Click *Submit changes*
   + Observe confirmation message